• Skip to primary navigation

 Step by step photos for making a warm white bean salad

-After around 7-8 minutes add the cannellini beans ( save 2 tablespoon of the cooking liquid from the can and add that too) cook the bean for around 3-5 minutes (photo 4).
+After around 7-8 minutes add the cannellini beans ( save 2 tbsp of the cooking liquid from the can and add that too) cook the bean for around 3-5 minutes (photo 4).

 Once the beans have softened slightly turn off the heat and set aside for 2 minutes to cool.
 Add the arugula/rocket and mix through.
 Add a good pinch of salt and pepper then top with prosciutto, baby mozzarella and a drizzle of olive oil (photos 4-6).